cogitovirus/cogitovirus.com/content/posts/20250420-the-sporkknife-paradox/index.md

 ------
 ------

-**Note:** This post was mostly AI-generated and is shared for comedic and philosophical entertainment.
+**Warning:** This post was mostly AI-generated and is shared only for comedic and philosophical entertainment.
 Take it seriously at your own risk.

 ------